Student Services Team

 DAVE NEWCOMBEDave’s office is located in the Careers Centre in the Library.
 Dave’s role is to advise students on various career-related matters such as university and TasTAFE courses, apprenticeships and traineeships, part-time/casual job applications and resumes, as well as offer general career planning advice.
 Students can book an appointment with Dave here.

-Dave also works closely with Ogilvie and New Town High Schools in preparing grade 10 students with pathway planning and the transition to College.
+Dave also works closely with Hobart City High School in preparing grade 10 students with pathway planning and the transition to College.